Geckos, umbrellas and Rocks of Gibraltar may help differentiate companies, but for live events you call in the specialists

 A contemporary live-event production can be vastly more complex than in the past, with far more technology involved.
 Fortunately, the insurance industry has adapted to this evolution, with agents, brokers and underwriters who monitor technological and economic changes in your industry.
 They also understand that the live-event industry is also subject to a new array of threats that didn’t exist a decade or two ago, from active-shooter situations to climate-driven weather volatility.
 Employee behavior has also become an area of potential liability, prompting the development of products like Employment Practices Liability Insurance (EPLI), which has roiled the entertainment industry in particular.

-Given the size of awards and settlements now, proper insurance can be a matter of survival in the wake of a negative event.
+Given the size of awards and settlements now, proper event liability insurance and special event insurance can be a matter of survival in the wake of a negative event.
 So when you look at the landscape of live-event production today, you can see why choosing an insurer with experience and insight into the particular needs of the entertainment business today is not just smart — it’s existentially smart.